![]() |

 Company presidents join 100’s of employees wearing cowboy hats, shirts, blue jeans and boots.
 Stampede is a time for building relationships with employees, clients, suppliers and the community.

 Free hospitality is a big part of most celebrations.
-Some corporate events are by invitation only, but others are open to the public.
-Visitors are incredulous when I explain that you don’t need too big of a network to be able to attend breakfasts and barbecues for the entire 10 days without paying for a single meal.
+While some corporate events are by invitation only, others are open to the public.
+Visitors are always surprised when I explain that you don’t need too big of a network to be able to attend breakfasts and barbecues for the entire 10 days without paying for a single meal.

-Just drive along a street in city centre or an industrial area.
-Find a couple of hundred people lined up in a parking lot ready for pancakes, sausage and coffee.
-Just pull over, join the line, meet some new contacts and enjoy western hospitality accompanied by an upbeat country band.
+Just drive through city center or an industrial area.
+It won't be long until you find people lined up in a parking lot ready for pancakes, sausage and coffee.
+Just pull over, join the line, meet some new contacts, and enjoy Western hospitality usually accompanied by an upbeat country band.

-Each year I have 4-5 must-attend events that overlap.
+There may be 4-5 must-attend events that overlap.
 You drop by, be seen by people who you want to be seen by, shake a few hands, and head for the next event.
-By the middle of the week you are ready to swear off pancakes for the rest of your life.
+By the middle of the week, you are ready to swear off pancakes for the rest of your life.
 Well, until the next morning anyway!

-Political people may have up to 13 - 20 stops per day.
-They somehow make appearances from early morning until late at night.
-They usually have communications people with them who will gladly exchange business cards giving you access to that politician at a later date.
+Politicians may have 13 - 20 stops per day with appearances from early morning until late at night.
+They usually have communications people with them who will gladly exchange business cards with you to provide access to politicians who are often hard to meet.

 Our Chinook Shopping Centre has an annual breakfast for 50,000 people.
 It is a finely tuned and highly organized pancake factory and people management system.
-They rent moving trucks where they put commercial pancake mixing machines and store bags of four and other ingredients.
+They rent moving and refrigeration trucks to house large commercial pancake mixing machines and store bags of four and other ingredients.

 Networking on Steroids